WDPN-TV: Programming

-As of May 2025, WDPN carries the majority of the MeTV lineup, with some exceptions.
+As of January 2026, WDPN carries the majority of the MeTV lineup, with some exceptions.
 The 302, a public affairs show focused on the Delaware area, airs on Saturdays at 5:30 a.m. and Sundays at 7:30 a.m.
-WDPN also preempts several hours of the MeTV schedule on early weekend mornings to air infomercials from 5 to 7 a.m. on Saturdays, and 6 to 8 a.m. on Sundays.
+WDPN also preempts the 6 a.m. hour on weekday mornings to air Last Man Standing and several hours of the MeTV schedule on early weekend mornings to air infomercials from 5 to 7 a.m. on Saturdays, and 6 to 8 a.m. on Sundays.

 Technical information

 Subchannels

 WDPN-TV's broadcast signal is multiplexed, with its lead channel (2.1) airing programming from MeTV.
 On August 18, 2014, KJWP added subchannels that carry Escape (2.2) and Grit (2.3), new networks that respectively cater to female and male audiences.
 In February 2015, Justice Network (2.4) made its debut as part of the KJWP broadcast featuring true crime and police-centric programming (Justice has since moved to a subchannel of Univision-owned WUVP-DT).